ijhoskins/satmut_utils/README.md

 conda activate satmut_utils
 ```

-5. Download reference files if using Ensembl identifiers.
+5. If using Ensembl identifiers, download reference files.

 Create a reference directory:
 ```